 Live animals may be transported for fattening or for slaughtering purposes, the main reasons are due to:

 In the case of fattening: because some countries are relatively advanced in selective performant breeding (i.e. France for bovines, Denmark for pigs) and others are specialised in fattening either in feed production (i.e. Spain)

-In the case of slaughtering: sometimes it is needed religious reasons (Halal = Muslim tradition, Kosher = Jewish tradition) or just because of the live animals market demand.
+In the case of slaughtering: sometimes it is for religious reasons (Halal = Muslim tradition, Kosher = Jewish tradition) or just because of the live animals market demand.